ilastik/ilastik.github.io/documentation/carving/carving.md

 - **Updating the segmentation:** Left click on button **Segment**
 - **Erasing a brush stroke:** Change brush mode to eraser by clicking on the eraser button
-- **Changing the active seed type:** Left Mouseclick on seed in the left-hand side seed list.
+- **Changing the active seed type:** Left Mouse click on seed in the left-hand side seed list.
-- **Changing the color of a seed type:** Right Mouseclick on the corresponding seed in the seed list and select **Change Color**.
+- **Changing the color of a seed type:** Right Mouse click on the corresponding seed in the seed list and select **Change Color**.
 - **Erasing all markers:** Click on the  **Clear**.button next to the segment button.
 - **Exporting the current segmentation:** Right click on the **Segmentation Overlay** in the overlay widget and select **Export**.